-Effective October 1, 2018, all customers seeking utility service payment assistance must apply online through the Michigan Department of Health & Human Services (DHHS) at the MI Bridges login page.
-Once you apply with Department of Health & Human Services (DHHS), it will give you an option to select a Community Partner for additional assistance.
+All customers seeking utility service payment assistance must apply online through the Michigan Department of Health & Human Services (DHHS) at the MI Bridges login page.
+Once you apply with the Department of Health & Human Services (DHHS), it will give you an option to select a Community Partner for additional assistance.
 If you choose the Salvation Army or True North as your Community Partner, they will contact you directly.

 If you do not choose a partner, you may reach out to any of the agencies listed below.
 However, no assistance will be provided until you have the approval letter from DHHS.